swyxio/cli-cheatsheet/README.md

 - https://github.com/kefranabg/readme-md-generator generate READMEs
 - https://github.com/netlify/netlify-dev-plugin/pull/227/files disable clearing of screen like with React-Scripts
 - https://github.com/DanWebb/jdown for parsing a directory of markdown files into json, just wonderful
+- https://www.npmjs.com/package/random-item for randomized selection from a list
+- https://www.npmjs.com/package/uuid UUID for tagging a machine for analytics

 ## Beginner Tutorials